Best free DNS servers

 There are plenty of free DNS servers to choose from to give you a faster and more secure internet connection.
 We’ve picked out eight of our favorites below.

-A DNS, or Domain Name Server, is what helps translate human-friendly URLs into computer-friendly IP addresses.
-This is what enables your devices to connect easily to the internet and access the content you want to see, but instead of remembering a site’s long DNS IP address like Google’s 8.8.8.8, for example, we can just type in “Google” to find it.
+A DNS, or Domain Name System, is what helps translate human-friendly URLs into computer-friendly IP addresses.
+Instead of remembering a site’s long DNS IP address like Google’s 8.8.8.8, for example, we can just type in “Google” to find it.

 When people change their DNS, it’s usually to enhance performance, security or both.
-And while there are many paid options, we’re always fans of freebies.
 We’ll look at what to consider when switching your DNS and the best free DNS servers to do it with.

 What a DNS server is and how it is helpful for a human, and a brief history on the DNS server.